liz-peng/p5.Polar/README.md

 # p5.Polar
-p5.Polar is a JavaScript library that extend [p5.js](https://p5js.org/) standard drawing functions with versions using polar coordinates.
-The library converts polar coordinate to cartesian coordinate, and abstracts the mathematics required for making many types of geometric patterns.
+p5.Polar is a JavaScript library that extends [p5.js](https://p5js.org/) standard drawing functions with versions using polar coordinates.
+The library converts polar coordinates to cartesian coordinates, and abstracts the mathematics required for making many types of geometric patterns.

 ![alt text](https://imgur.com/8V2uuzd.png "p5.Polar example")